aqmnguyen/go-analytics-sdk/README.md

 - `POST /event/conversion` - Track conversion events
 - `GET /health` - Health check endpoint

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📄 License

 MIT License - see LICENSE file for details

-## 🆘 Support

-For issues and questions:

-- Create an issue in this repository
-- Check the demo application for usage examples
-- Review the API logs for debugging

----

 **Built with ❤️ using Go, TypeScript, Next.js, Redis, and PostgreSQL**